 As a modern airline pilot, I am thankful to be able to communicate within seconds with my loved ones and friends when I am thousands of miles away.
-It is much different than when I started out, using calling cards, pay phones and hotel land lines and hoping someone would pick up when you called or that the hotel desk would recognize your existence and forward your call or messages.
-As anyone who travels knows, the dung only hits the fan when you're gone.
+It’s much different from when I started out.
+I had to use calling cards, payphones, and hotel landlines and just hope someone would pick up when I called, and I had to rely on the hotel desk to recognize my existence and forward my call or messages.
+As anyone who travels knows, the dung only hits the fan when you’re gone.
 Thanks, Murphy.

 But, instant communication is also one side of the proverbial sword.
 Reaction times are quicker and less thought out, and often-times less factually-based when emotions are high.
 Social mediums can quickly become a firestorm and add a lot of unnecessary negativity in our lives.
 I think the world could benefit from a lesson in flight deck etiquette.

 As airline pilots, we are constrained in just a few square feet of real estate (within striking distance, mind you) for literally upwards of 15 hours per day.
 Often we are working together for the first time and probably have never met or even heard of each other (there are up to 15,000 pilots at some companies.
 So, when you say, “Oh, you work for X Airline.
 You must know John Smith.”
 Maybe, but probably not.)
 Like all relationships, we initially seek some common bond to grow upon.
 Where are you from?
 Where do you live?
 Where did you go to school or do your flight training?
 Married?
 Kids?
 Etc. We don’t bring up hot button issues like religion or politics because we are on a mission to take you safely from A to B.

 Our goal is to work efficiently and with as much open communication as possible.
 Getting along is not just delightful, it is mostly imperative.
 Open lines of communication not only make it easier to work together, but they keep you out of trouble to begin with because of the ease of transfer of information.
 And you know what, it works!